Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 1. You can click and drag the minimum difference markers (a, b, etc.) above the graph for better visual adjustment, as well as the ANOVA table and the statistical test result;

-2. Change the values of the vectors, redo the analysis and the graph simultaneously, and notice the difference in the values obtained.
+2. Change the vector values, redo the simultaneous analysis and graph, and notice the difference in the values obtained.
 Note that, as stated at the bottom, you need to refresh the website page to clear previous data retained in the cache;

 3. Enter other data in the respective vectors, either your own or from another source;